J-Wass/LeBot/README.md

 &#35;chat <br />

 Although it is not required, setting a password for your bot is highly recommended for saftey and security.
-To set a password for your bot on irc.esper.net, log in as your bot name, and type /msg nickserv register <desired password> <email>
+To set a password for your bot on irc.esper.net, log in as your bot name, and type <br />
+/msg nickserv register <desired password> <email>
 After, this go to your email and follow the instructions.
 Once the password is set, use that in your config.txt.